Persian Gulf: Fish and reefs

 The Persian Gulf is home to over 700 species of fish, most of which are native.
-Of these 700 species, more than 80% are reef associated.
-These reefs are primarily rocky, but there are also a few coral reefs.
-Compared to the Red Sea, the coral reefs in the Persian Gulf are relatively few and far between.
+Of these, more than 80% are reef associated.
+These reefs are primarily rocky, but compared to the Red Sea, the coral reefs in the Persian Gulf are relatively few and far between.
 This is primarily connected to the influx of major rivers, especially the Shatt al-Arab (Euphrates and Tigris), which carry large amounts of sediment (most reef-building corals require strong light) and causes relatively large variations in temperature and salinity (corals in general are poorly suited to large variations).
 Nevertheless, coral reefs have been found along sections of coast of all countries in the Persian Gulf.
 Corals are vital ecosystems that support multitude of marine species, and whose health directly reflects the health of the Persian Gulf.
-Recent years have seen a drastic decline in the coral population in the Persian Gulf, partially owing to global warming but mostly to irresponsible dumping by Arab states like the UAE and Bahrain.
-Construction garbage such as tires, cement, and chemical by products have found their way to the Persian Gulf in recent years.
+Recent years have seen a drastic decline in the coral population in the Persian Gulf, partially owing to global warming but mostly to dumping by Arab states like the UAE and Bahrain.
+Construction garbage such as tires, cement and chemical by-products have found their way to the Persian Gulf in recent years.
 Aside from direct damage to the coral, the construction waste creates "traps" for marine life in which they are trapped and die.
 The result has been a dwindling population of the coral, and as a result a decrease in number of species that rely on the corals for their survival.

 Flora

-A great example of this symbiosis are the mangroves in the Persian Gulf, which require tidal flow and a combination of fresh and salt water for growth, and act as nurseries for many crabs, small fish, and insects; these fish and insects are the source of food for many of the marine birds that feed on them.
+The mangroves in the Persian Gulf require tidal flow and a combination of fresh and salt water for growth, and act as nurseries for many crabs, small fish, and insects, which are the source of food for many marine birds.
 Mangroves are a diverse group of shrubs and trees belonging to the genus Avicennia or Rhizophora that flourish in the salt water shallows of the Persian Gulf, and are the most important habitats for small crustaceans that dwell in them.
-They are as crucial an indicator of biological health on the surface of the water, as the corals are to biological health of the Persian Gulf in deeper waters.
+They are as crucial an indicator of biological health on the surface of the water.
 Mangroves' ability to survive the salt water through intricate molecular mechanisms, their unique reproductive cycle, and their ability to grow in the most oxygen-deprived waters have allowed them extensive growth in hostile areas of the Persian Gulf.
-However, with the advent of artificial island development, most of their habitat is destroyed, or occupied by man-made structures.
+However, with the advent of artificial island development, much of their habitat is being destroyed, or occupied by man-made structures.
 This has had a negative impact on the crustaceans that rely on the mangrove, and in turn on the species that feed on them.